 Refresh Your Resume

-I recommend updating your resume every three months (or six, depending on how busy you are).
+updating your resume every three months (or six, depending on how busy you are).
 By refreshing your resume often, especially when you don’t need to, you don’t feel any pressure.
 You also get to do it on a clear mind with a good memory of what you’ve accomplished over the last three or six months.
 If you are forced to recall several years of work at a moment of crisis, you will probably forget something important or remember it imperfectly.

 Build up an Emergency Fund